SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Cost: Free

 This celebrated work of architecture is one of the most photographed and filmed sites in San Francisco.
+You'll find it near the waterfront, right between the Presidio and the Marina districts.

 The Roman columns, grand rotunda, and reflective lake are peaceful and awe-inspiring, the perfect place to take a romantic stroll or enjoy a relaxing picnic with the family.